-The postdoctoral supervised experience consists of a minimum of 1500 hours of work experience (exclusive of holidays, sick leave, vacations, or other such absences) ASPPB Supervision Guidelines for Education and Training leading to Licensure as a Health Service Provider
+- The postdoctoral supervised experience consists of a minimum of 1500 hours of work experience (exclusive of holidays, sick leave, vacations, or other such absences) under the supervision of the approved primary supervisor, completed in not less than ten (10) months and not more than twenty-four (24) months; - 2.
+A maximum of forty-four (44) work hours per week and a minimum of sixteen (16) work hours, including the required two (2) hours supervision time, may be

-Page 18 of 56

-August 2015

-- under the supervision of a licensed doctoral psychologist, completed in not less than ten (10) months and not more than twenty-four months; - 2.
-A maximum of forty-four (44) work hours per week and a minimum of 16 work hours, including the required two hours supervision time, may be credited toward meeting the supervised experience requirement; - At least fifty (50) percent of the post-doctoral supervised experience shall be in service-related activities such as treatment/intervention, assessment, interviews, supervision, report writing, case presentations, providing supervision, or consultation; - 4.
-At least fifty (50) % of the service related activity time listed in C3 must be in-person direct client contact; - 5.
-A postdoctoral resident shall be provided with at least two hours of individual supervision for each week worked (23 -44 hours); or at least one hour of individual supervision for each week worked (16-22 hours); - 6.
+- credited toward meeting the supervised experience requirement; - At least fifty (50) percent of the post-doctoral supervised experience shall be in service-related activities such as intervention, assessment, interviews, supervision, report writing, case presentations, providing supervision, or consultation; - 4.
+At least fifty (50) percent of the service related activity time listed in C3 must be in-person direct client contact; - 5.
+A postdoctoral resident shall be provided with at least two (2) hours of individual supervision for each week worked (23 -44 hours); or at least one (1) hour of individual supervision for each week worked (16-22 hours); - 6.
 No more than fifty (50) percent of the minimum required hours of individual supervision and no more than fifty (50) percent of the additional required hours of supervision shall be provided by telepsychology supervision; - 7.
 Telepsychology supervision shall be provided in compliance with the supervision requirements of the relevant regulatory authority in psychology; - 8.
-The use of telepsychology supervision shall take into account the training needs of the supervisee and the service needs of the clients, protecting them from harm; and - 9.
-Postdoctoral Settings should focus the training in areas of intended, advanced and specialized practice.
+The use of telepsychology supervision shall take into account the training needs of the supervisee and the service needs of the clients, protecting them from harm; and - Postdoctoral settings should focus the training in areas of intended, advanced and specialized practice.